Neil Smelser: Economic sociology

 Smelser was a proponent of economic sociology, an interdisciplinary field that links sociology and economics.

-In The Sociology of Economic Life (1963), Smelser defines the field of economic sociology "as the sociological perspective applied to economic phenomena."

-Smelser contrasts economic sociology to mainstream economics in terms of (1) their concept of the actor, (2) their concept of economic action, (3) their sense of constraints on Economic Action, (4) their view of the relationship between the economy and society, (5) their goals of analysis, (6) the models they employ, and (7) their intellectual tradition.
+In The Sociology of Economic Life (1963), Smelser defined the field of economic sociology "as the sociological perspective applied to economic phenomena."
+Smelser contrasted economic sociology to mainstream economics in terms of (1) their concept of the actor, (2) their concept of economic action, (3) their sense of constraints on Economic Action, (4) their view of the relationship between the economy and society, (5) their goals of analysis, (6) the models they employ, and (7) their intellectual tradition.

-Neil J. Smelser and Richard Swedberg's edited volume The Handbook of Economic Sociology (1994; 2nd edition in 2005) is credited with "consolidat[ing] the field of economic sociology."
+Smelser and Richard Swedberg's edited volume The Handbook of Economic Sociology (1994; 2nd edition in 2005) was credited with "consolidat[ing] the field of economic sociology."

 The comparative method

-Smelser wrote some important early works on the comparative method in the social sciences.
-In Comparative Methods in the Social Sciences (1976), Smelser shows how classic studies of Alexis de Tocqueville, Émile Durkheim, and Max Weber relied on the comparative method.
+Smelser wrote important early works on the comparative method in the social sciences.
+In Comparative Methods in the Social Sciences (1976), Smelser showed how classic studies of Alexis de Tocqueville, Émile Durkheim, and Max Weber relied on the comparative method.

 Smelser's work on the comparative method influenced a key text on the comparative method by Arend Lijphart.